scaffold-eth/scaffold-eth-docs/getting-started/quick-start.md

 ### 1. Start a local network

-Scaffold-eth ships with Hardhat, which as of the date of this writing, it has become development the de facto environment to compile, deploy, test, and debug Ethereum software.
+Scaffold-eth ships with Hardhat, which as of the date of this writing, has become the de facto environment to compile, deploy, test, and debug Ethereum software.

 Hardhat comes built-in with Hardhat Network, a local Ethereum network designed for development.&#x20;